absolunet/pleaz/documentation/installation/wsl2/mailhog.md

 - [WSL 2 + distro Ubuntu](./TODO.md)
 - [Docker for Windows](./docker.md)

-## 1. Create a Docker network bridge on `WSL 2`
+## 1. Create a Docker network

-To establish a communication between `mailhog` and all services container we will create a network bridge `mailhog`.
+To allow communication between `mailhog` and all service containers, a network bridge needs to be created (called `mailhog` ).

 Open a terminal on `WSL 2` (Ubuntu) and execute this command:
 ```bash